betrusted-io/xous-book/src/ch10-00-swap-overview.md

 - Ciphertext between two processes cannot be swapped to do code injection with ciphertext
 - Ciphertext of one page within a process cannot be copied to a new page location in the same process and decrypt correctly
 - Identical plaintext located in the same physical location and virtual location for the same process with the same swap count will create interchangeable ciphertext
+- There is no domain separation.
+This improves performance slightly (because we don't have to process AAD), but we don't get domain separation.
+I don't think this is terribly important because the key should be randomly generated each boot, but to improve resistance against potential cross-domain attacks, the swap source data on disk uses a non-null AAD, under the theory that at load time we can better afford the computational overhead of AAD, versus trying to stick it into the core loop of the swapper.

 The swap count of a page is a cryptographically small number (nominally 32 bits) that is used to track which page has been least-recently used (to manage evictions).
 The implementation will be coded to allow a larger number if necessary, but there is a trade-off between the size of this number and the amount of heap space needed to track every virtual page and its swap space; as the swap grows large, the overhead can start to overwhelm the amount of memory available in a small footprint microcontroller.